Skip to main content

 About the Studio

 Big Rock Audio began as a personal studio built by producer and engineer Steve Metcalf.
-What started as a focused, private workspace grew into something worth sharing, and the decision was made to open the doors to others.
+What started as a private workspace grew into something more and had to be shared.

 Acoustics